gl-inet/docs3.x/docs/tutorials/debrick.md

     Some models, such as GL-AR750S-EXT, it is available in two formats of firmware, please use the firmware for uboot, its file name extension is **.img**.

-2. Connect your computer to the **Ethernet port (either LAN or WAN)** of the router.
+2. Remove the power of router.
+Connect your computer to the **Ethernet port (either LAN or WAN)** of the router.
 You **MUST** leave the other port **unconnected**.

 3. Press and hold the Reset button firmly, and then power up the router.
-If your router doesn't have a power button, plugging it in will power it on automatically.
+If your router doesn't have a power button, plugging the power in will power it on automatically.

     Then you will see a light flashes in a regular pattern a few times, please release your finger after the pattern changed.